Meet Our Staff

 Francine Hyman, SOAR Program Director

-Francine Hyman provides support to older adults by connecting them to community resources.
+Francine Mitchell provides support to older adults by connecting them to community resources.
 Her work with the SOAR program includes assisting older adults navigate the Renters’ and Homeowners’ Tax Credit application processes, as well as conducting benefit check ups and providing financial counseling.
 Prior to coming to the organization, Francine worked as a Direct Service Case Manager providing support to older adults, youth and families throughout Baltimore City.
 She holds a Masters Degree in Management of Aging Services and a Bachelor’s in Social Work, both from the University of Maryland, Baltimore County.
 Her experience, education, creativity, and sense of humor with a down-to-earth, realistic approach enables her to be an extremely effective social worker who is comfortable working with diverse groups of people.
 Outside of the office, Francine is either watching horror movies, at the basketball court with her son, or brunching with friends.

-Latoya Mckay, Fair Housing Specialist
+Latoya Mckay, Fair Housing Manager

 LaToya McKay provides education, advocacy and support to consumers, partners, and communities dealing with housing discrimination.
 LaToya received a Bachelors of Science in Psychology and Minor in Family Studies in 2017 from Towson University.
 LaToya has served in the human service field for over 10 years specializing in public housing and voucher programs.
 In her experience advocating for change, equality, and advancement in the housing community she has touched the lives of thousands of families.
 LaToya’s passion to help others drives her day-to-day commitment to service.
 She is valued for her professional skills in assessing confidential correspondence, customer service, as well as implementing training and development.
 Whether working on academic, extracurricular, professional, or personal projects she applies proven organizational, research, and creative thinking skills and has been consistently praised as hard-working by colleagues and peers.

-Carol Ott, Tenant Advocacy Director
+Carol Ott, Director of Housing Services

 Carol Ott advocates for affordable moderate- and low-income rental housing, code enforcement, blight eradication, and economic development in low- to moderate-income neighborhoods in Baltimore.
 She also assists low-income renters with substandard housing issues, rent escrow, and other tenant advocacy matters.
 Carol has been writing about housing and advocating for fair and safe housing in Baltimore since 2008.
 Carol’s focus area has been Baltimore’s most vulnerable communities, most of which have been plagued with issues such as lead paint poisoning, vacancy, and substandard rentals for more than fifty years.
 In addition to her advocacy and policy work, she works with tenants and neighborhood/community associations to bring problem properties and landlords into compliance.
 When she is not working, she can be found in her kitchen cooking and baking, or outside on a long hike.

-Jennifer, Deputy Director
+Jennifer Bevan-Dangel, Deputy Director

 Claudia Wilson Randall, President of the Board